 When editing a dashboard, you may make several changes at a time.
-To remove a change, click the revert icon near the Save button on the task bar.
+To remove a change, click the revert icon to the left of Edit JSON on the task bar.
 The revert icon removes changes starting with the most recent and works backwards.
-You can only remove changes made in the current edit mode session.
+You can remove only changes made in the current edit mode session.

 Setting the Dashboard Name and Description

 - Click the name of the dashboard.
 The Dashboard Display Preferences dialog displays.